vipulnaik/diet-exercise-health/events/2024/2024-09-17-mouth-bite.md

 to the area and let it sit there.
 I think this may be a mechanical protective effect where it prevents the area from rubbing against other areas.

+### Update the next morning based on checks throughout the day

+The color stayed pink through the day and I didn't have any aggravation.

+## 2024-09-28: the area stays pink in the morning

+### Update in the morning, around 9 AM, after brushing my teeth

+The area stayed pink and I continued to not experience any sensation in the area.